Numb Chucks

 Numb Chucks is a Canadian animated television series that was created by Phil LaFrance and Jamie LeClaire and premiered on YTV in Canada on January 7, 2014.
 The series focuses on Dilweed and Fungus, a pair of woodchucks with big hearts, who are obsessed with using their bungling kung-fu skills to protect the lives of the citizens in their town of Ding-a-Ling Springs.
 The series aired its final episode on December 1, 2016.
 52 episodes were produced over two seasons.

 Plot

-Before one night changed their lives, woodchuck brothers Dilweed and Fungus never saw themselves as heroes.
-But during a late-night-TV infomercial, they ordered a Woodchuck Morris kung-fu video.
-Now, they have made it their mission to become just as awesome as their kung-fu mentor.
-Misguided but with good intentions, the brothers become obsessed with using their newfound skills to protect the citizens in their town of Ding-a-Ling Springs.
-Dilweed and Fungus take on a never-ending quest to fight off danger with Morris' guidance.
+Dilweed and Fungus, two brother woodchucks, are inspired by a late-night-TV infomercial to order a kung-fu training video from Woodchuck Morris.
+Despite their negligence and silly antics, they decide to use their newfound skills to protect the citizens in their town of Ding-a-Ling Springs.